dwkennedy/ballooning/config tools/README.md

 max latitude: ignore
 min longitude: ignore
 max longitude: ignore
-*** Start iridium modem

 ```
+In the example above, the desired configuration to be sent to the device is printed, followed by a trace of the programming dialog.
 You should see an "OK" response after the CFG string is sent.

-The hex string is used to send a configuration
-to a device over the satellite connection.
-This could be useful to change the frequency of transmissions (or
-shut them off entirely) after the device has landed to save message charges.
-Also, cut down parameters can
-be changed in flight.
+After the device is programmed it reads the EEPROM and returns the device configuration (*** CFG XXXXX...)
+The configuration string is then
+decoded and displayed so you can verify that the configuration has been sucessfully updated.
+I suggest printing the configuration and keeping
+a copy with the device so you know how it's programmed without having to hook it up and/or reprogram it.